Alice's Restaurant: Developing tradition

 It has become a tradition for many classic rock and adult album alternative radio stations to play the song each Thanksgiving.
+Guthrie surmised that its emergence as a radio tradition came from disc jockeys, who at the time did not have the benefits of voice-tracking or automation and would take advantage of the song's length to leave the studio for a break; "Alice's Restaurant" was a good fit for such purposes especially in November, given the song's Thanksgiving setting.
+John Gorman's recollection was typical of the song's pattern of growth: while working as a program director at WMMS in Cleveland, Ohio in 1974, the Massachusetts native incorporated the record into his holiday music lineup; positive feedback led him to bring the song back the next year, and in time, "next year became every year."

 Despite its mention of the slur "faggots", radio stations generally present the song as originally recorded, and the Federal Communications Commission has never punished a station for playing it.
 When performing the song in later years, Guthrie began to change the line to something less offensive and often topical: during the 1990s and 2000s, the song alluded to the Seinfeld 1993 fourth season episode "The Outing" by saying "They'll think you're gay—not that there's anything wrong with that," and in 2015, Guthrie used the line "They'll think they're trying to get married in some parts of Kentucky", a nod to the controversy of the time surrounding county clerk Kim Davis.